Sameer-30/Linear-Regression-Model/README.md

-Customer Spending Analysis: Impact of Engagement Metrics In this project, I analyzed a Kaggle dataset to explore how key customer engagement metrics—Average Session Length, Time on App, Time on Website, and Length of Membership—affect the Yearly Amount Spent by customers.
+Customer Spending Analysis: Impact of Engagement Metrics:

+In this project, I analyzed a Kaggle dataset to explore how key customer engagement metrics—Average Session Length, Time on App, Time on Website, and Length of Membership—affect the Yearly Amount Spent by customers.

 Key Insights: